Businesses, Industries, and Aquifer Protection Areas

 How do I know if my business will be regulated?

 Your business may be regulated if you are located in an aquifer protection area and you conduct a regulated activity.
 You can do a self-audit form to see if your business will be regulated under the program.
 See Determining Your Regulatory Status in Aquifer Protection Areas.
+When in doubt, contact DEEP at DEEP.AquiferProtection@ct.gov

 You will register with the DEEP if the regulated activity is done at a facility that:

-1) holds one or more of the following individual permits:
+1. Holds one or more of the following individual permits:

-National Pollutant Discharge Elimination System (NPDES)
+-National Pollutant Discharge Elimination System (NPDES)

-State Pollutant Discharge Elimination System (SPDES)
+-State Pollutant Discharge Elimination System (SPDES)

-Federal Resource Conservation and Recovery Act (RCRA)
+-Federal Resource Conservation and Recovery Act (RCRA)

-Treatment, Storage, and Disposal Facility (TSDF)
+-Treatment, Storage, and Disposal Facility (TSDF)

-2) is a public service company
+2. Is a public service company or utility

-3) is a large-quantity hazardous waste generator
+3. Is a large-quantity hazardous waste generator

-Sending copies of registrations:
+Sending copies of registrations

 Regulated businesses are required to send a copy of the registration form to the Connecticut Department of Energy and Environmental Protection (CT DEEP), the Connecticut Department of Public Health (CT DPH), and any affected water company.